idrisinanoglu/DSA210-Project/README.md

 One-way ANOVA to examine whether mood indices differ under different temperature groups

 These tests evaluate whether observed relationships are statistically significant.
+# Machine Learning Analysis

+In addition to statistical hypothesis testing, simple machine learning models were applied to further investigate whether weather variables contain predictive signal for online mood and behavior indices.
+The purpose of this analysis is not to achieve high predictive accuracy, but to examine whether non-linear modeling approaches can capture patterns that may not be visible through traditional statistical methods.

+To avoid information leakage and preserve temporal structure, all models were evaluated using time-series cross-validation.

+---

+## Models Implemented

+The following regression models were trained and evaluated:

+- **K-Nearest Neighbors (KNN) Regressor**
+- **Decision Tree Regressor**
+- **Random Forest Regressor**

+The target variable selected for prediction was **PositiveMoodIndex**, representing aggregated positive emotional search behavior.
+The input features consisted of key weather-related variables, including:

+- Average weekly temperature (tavg)
+- Weekly precipitation (prcp)
+- Weekly temperature range
+- Wind speed
+- Atmospheric pressure

+Hyperparameters for each model were tuned using cross-validation to ensure fair comparison.

+---

+## Evaluation Metrics

+Model performance was assessed using the following metrics:

+- **Root Mean Squared Error (RMSE)** to measure prediction error magnitude
+- **Mean Absolute Error (MAE)** for robustness to outliers
+- **R² Score** to evaluate explanatory power relative to a baseline mean predictor

+Negative R² values indicate that the model performs worse than predicting the average value of the target variable.

+---

+## Results and Interpretation

+Across all machine learning models, predictive performance remained weak.
+RMSE values were relatively high compared to the scale of the target variable, and R² scores were negative for all models.
+This suggests that weather-based features alone are insufficient to accurately predict variations in online mood indices.

+Among the tested models, Random Forest and Decision Tree regressors marginally outperformed KNN, though the differences were small and not practically significant.
+Feature importance analysis from tree-based models indicates that average temperature and precipitation contribute more to predictions than other weather variables, but their overall explanatory power remains limited.

+These findings align closely with earlier statistical analyses, which also revealed weak and inconsistent relationships between weather conditions and mood or behavior indices.

+---

+## Conclusion from Machine Learning Analysis

+The machine learning results reinforce the conclusion that short-term weather conditions do not provide strong predictive signal for collective online mood or behavior.
+While minor associations exist, mood-related search behavior appears to be influenced by a broader set of psychological, social, and contextual factors beyond meteorological variables.

+Overall, machine learning models confirm that weather-based prediction of online mood is limited in this dataset and should be interpreted as exploratory rather than causal.